-[They tie together several ideas from the course: perceptrons, linear regression, logistic regression, ensembles of learners, and stochastic gradient descent.
+[They tie together many ideas from the course: perceptrons, linear regression, logistic regression, ensembles of learners, and stochastic gradient descent.
 They also tie in the idea of lifting sample points to a higher-dimensional feature space, but with a new twist: neural nets can learn features themselves.]
 [I want to begin by reminding you of the story I told you at the beginning of the semester, about Frank Rosenblatt's invention of perceptrons in 1957.
 Remember that he held a press conference where he predicted that perceptrons would be "the embryo of an electronic computer that [the Navy] expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence."]

-[Perceptron research continued until something monumental happened in 1969.
+[Perceptron research continued until something unfortunate happened in 1969.
 Marvin Minsky, one of the founding fathers of AI, and Seymour Papert published a book called "Perceptrons."
 Sounds promising?
 Well, part of the book was devoted to things perceptrons can't do.
-And one of those things is XOR.]
+One of those things is XOR.]

-[Think of the four outputs here as sample points in two-dimensional space.
+[Think of the four outputs here as training points in two-dimensional space.
 Two of them are in class 1, and two of them are in class 0.
 We want to find a linear classifier that separates the 1's from the 0's.
 Can we do it?
-No.]

-[So Minsky and Papert were basically saying, "Frank.
-You're telling us this machine is going to be conscious of its own existence but it can't do XOR?"]

-[The book had a devastating effect on the field.
-After its publication, almost no research was done on neural net-like ideas for a decade, a time we now call the "AI Winter."
-Shortly after the book was published, Frank Rosenblatt died.]

-[One thing I don't understand is why the book was so fatal when there are several almost obvious ways to get around the XOR problem.
+No.] [The XOR problem is also called parity, especially when you have more features: the input is a bunch of bits and you answer whether the number of 1's is even or odd.
+It was known even then that you could solve parity problems by adding extra layers of perceptrons, but Minsky and Papert gave technical proofs about some circumstances where this can't be done, and those limitations were misinterpreted.
+The book had a devastating effect on the field.
+After its publication, almost no research was done on neural net-like ideas for a decade, a time we now call the first "AI Winter."
+Shortly after the book was published, Frank Rosenblatt died in a boating accident.]
+[There are several almost obvious ways to get around the XOR problem.
 Here's the easiest.]

-If you add one new quadratic feature, $x_1x_2$ , XOR is linearly separable in 3D.
+If you add one new quadratic feature, x_1x_2 , XOR is linearly separable in 3D.

-[Draw this by hand. xorcube.pdf]

-[Now we can find a plane that cuts through the cube obliquely and separates the 0's from the 1's.]
+[Draw this by hand. xorcube.pdf] [Now we can find a plane that cuts through the cube obliquely and separates the 0's from the 1's.]
 [However, there's an even more powerful way to do XOR.
 The idea is to design linear classifiers whose output is the input to other linear classifiers.
 That way, you should be able to emulate arbitrary logic circuits.
 Suppose I put together some linear decision functions like this.]